opengeospatial/e-learning/source/fundamental-concepts/text/basic.rst

 ^^^^^^^^^

 In the context of Web services, an operation is a request to a server.
-For example, an HTTP GET request.
+For example, an HTTP GET request is a specific operation.
 An operation is defined by a service interface.

 Vacuum Cleaning Robot Analogy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^